Ivan19156/Application/README.md

-Radency Event Management App
+Radency Event Management App (Stage 1 & 2)

-This is a full-stack application for event management, developed as a selection task for an internship at Radency.
-The project includes an Angular SPA for the frontend and an ASP.NET Core Web API for the backend, fully containerized using Docker.
+This is a full-stack application for event management, developed as a selection task for the Radency internship.
+The project includes an Angular SPA for the frontend, an ASP.NET Core Web API for the backend, and is fully containerized using Docker Compose.

-🚀 Core Features

-Authentication: User registration and login using JWT.

-Event Browsing: A public list of events with pagination and search functionality.

-Event Details: Complete information about an event, including its list of participants.

-Event Management: Users can create, edit, and delete their own events.

-Participation: Users can join and leave events.

-"My Events": A personalized calendar view showing events where the user is an organizer or a participant.
+It features a complete event management lifecycle, including JWT authentication, event CRUD, a tagging system, and an AI assistant powered by Groq.

 🛠️ Tech Stack

 Frontend

-Angular 17+ (Standalone Components)
+Angular 17+ (using Standalone Components)

 TypeScript

-RxJS for reactive programming
+RxJS (with ViewModel pattern using async pipe)

-Angular Material for UI components
+Angular Material (for UI components)

-angular-calendar for the "My Events" page
+angular-calendar & ngx-material-timepicker (for event scheduling)

-SCSS for styling
+SCSS (for styling)

-Nginx (in Docker) for serving static files and as a reverse proxy
+Nginx (as a reverse proxy in Docker)

 Backend